 Ah, the water breaking: a scene that might just be more common in movies than the car chase.
 You know it well.
-The emergency rush to the hospital through busy New York streets, the race down the hallways as good looking medical professionals part ways, the screams of the delivery room.
+The emergency rush to the hospital through busy New York streets, the race down the hallways as good-looking medical professionals part ways, the screams of the delivery room.

 But while Hollywood has insisted that we see a version of this particular experience more often than perhaps many of us want, the true ins-and-outs and ups-and-downs of the water break are typically left up to our imaginations.

 (That comes with a caveat, however.
 Doomscrolling through horrific labor stories is not productive by any stretch of the imagination—or cervix for that matter.)

-(I mean seriously.
-Could this whole giving birth thing maybe happen in less of a dramatic way?)
+(I mean, seriously.
+Could this whole “giving birth” thing maybe happen in less of a dramatic way?)

 (By now, you’re probably no longer grossed out by bodily fluids.
 This is just one of the many to get intimate with.)

-This little amniotic sac is really something (good job for making it, mama) and has kept your baby nourished, healthy and comforted throughout your pregnancy.
+This little amniotic sac is really something (good job for making it, mama) and has kept your baby nourished, healthy, and comforted throughout your pregnancy.

 But now your baby has decided it’s on to bigger things!
 There’s a whole world out there just waiting for them to be a person in.

 If you’ve got a bun in the oven, water breaking is how that little bun(dle) is going to tell you it’s done.

-Now, while that may sound all well and good, a huge worry for many a mama-to-be is that her water break is going to happen in a less than desirable situation.
+Now, while that may sound all well and good, a huge worry for many a mama-to-be is that her water breaking is going to happen in a less than desirable situation.

-When will my waters break?
+When will my water break?

 Firstly, take a deep breath.
-Here’s the thing that the movies don’t tell you:
+Here’s the thing that the movies don’t tell you.

 Your water breaking typically only happens when you’re a good way along on your labor journey.

 It may be that labor has to be induced as a result to avoid infection, so if you’re thinking this is your situation, get to your healthcare provider as soon as you can.

-What does it feel like when your water breaks?
+What happens when your water breaks?

 The reality is, we will all experience water breaking a little differently.

-For some, it feels like a dripping tap, for others like the floodgates have opened—but for the most part, it’s not going to cause any water damage in the house.
+For some, it feels like a dripping tap, for others, like the floodgates have opened—but for the most part, it’s not going to cause any water damage in the house.

-- A feeling akin to a pop (Champagne, anyone?)
+- A feeling akin to a ’pop’.

-- Waves, with bursts coming as your little one readies themselves by changing position
+- Waves, with bursts coming as your little one readies themselves by changing position.

 - Slight trickles that feel about as dramatic as a little pee escaping when you laugh too hard.